-Students must use a PC for this course.
+Students must use a Desktop or Laptop with Microsoft Office software and headphones or speakers for this course.
 All of the WKU computers in all labs are properly equipped with the necessary hardware, software, and configurations for activities relating to this course.
 If you choose to use your own computer, it is your sole responsibility to ensure that your computer's hardware and software meets all requirements and is functioning properly.
-Macs, Google Chromebooks, Tablets, or SmartPhones are unacceptable because they do not work with the required course assignments.
-This course requires the student to have the following software on their PC to be successful.
+Google Chromebooks, Tablets, or SmartPhones are unacceptable because they do not work with the required course assignments.
+This course requires the student to have the following software on their Desktop or Laptop to be successful.

-- Windows 10 Operating System - Microsoft Office 2016 or Office 365 (Click HERE to Access Download Instructions) - Mozilla Firefox (Click HERE to Access Mozilla Firefox Website) - Google Chrome (Click HERE to Access Google Chrome Website) - Adobe Reader (Click HERE to Access Adobe Website)

-- Flash Player (Click HERE to Access Adobe Website) - Windows Media Player (Click HERE to Access Microsoft Website) - Java (Click HERE to Access Java Website)
+- Windows 10 Operating System - Microsoft Office 2016 or Office 365 (Click HERE to Access Download Instructions) - Mozilla Firefox (Click HERE to Access Mozilla Firefox Website) - Google Chrome (Click HERE to Access Google Chrome Website) - Adobe Reader (Click HERE to Access Adobe Website) - Flash Player (Click HERE to Access Adobe Website) - Windows Media Player (Click HERE to Access Microsoft Website) - Java (Click HERE to Access Java Website)